-MISCELLANEOUS RULES The use of substances including but not limited to: baby powder, paint, liquids, etc. are not allowed during any performance.
-Using such substances may result in a point deduction for that routine.
+The use of certain substances including, baby powder, paint, liquids, or similar substances are not allowed during any performance.
+Using such substances may result in a point deduction.

-NDH reserves the right to change rules at any time without notice.
+We reserve the right to change all rules and regulations at any time without notice.

 Due to COVID-19 policies may change for the safety of our guests and team.
 Any changes from these rules will be communicated with studio directors.